The Memory Remains: Demo

 The song's demo was called "Memory" and was recorded in Lars Ulrich's home musical studio "Dungeon" on March 6, 1995, (take 1) and March 17, 1995 (take 2).

 Other versions

 The band, with Marianne Faithfull, performed the song on the December 6, 1997, edition of Saturday Night Live.
 A live version was released as B-side to the single "The Unforgiven II".
 It was later performed with the San Francisco Symphony (conducted by Michael Kamen) for S&M and again for S&M2 (conducted by Edwin Outwater).
 Another live version was included on Orgullo, Pasión y Gloria.
-According to a post on Metallica's Facebook wall, they performed the song, again with Faithfull, on December 7, 2011, at the Fillmore in San Francisco.

-Covers

-Several bands have covered the song (either live or on record), including The Kovenant, Spleen, Iron Horse and The Stanford Harmonics.
+During the band's 30th anniversary celebration at the San Francisco's Fillmore in December 2011, Faithfull again joined Metallica on stage for "The Memory Remains".